Working at CMRE

 The Director welcomes applications from suitably qualified NATO nation citizens for employment in our scientific programmes.
 Undergraduates or recent graduates, and potential visiting scientists are invited to apply for the Visiting Researcher Programme.

 *Details of terms and conditions of employment, current benefits and allowances are provided directly to each incoming employee.

 SCIENTISTS are recruited on three-year definite duration contracts.
-Two-year extensions may be offered.
+Three-year extensions may be offered.
 Due to the rotational nature of these contracts, positions become available on a regular basis.
 Therefore applications from scientists working in the Centre's research areas are always welcome.
 Relevant applications are kept on active files for future reference.
 SUPPORT STAFF are recruited on a three-year initial contract which may be extended.

 An offer of employment is subject to the prior and satisfactory completion of national clearance procedures.
 A request for security clearance will be submitted by the Centre to the appropriate national authorities after a candidate has accepted an offer of employment.

 Prospective staff members are required to submit a health certificate stating that they are fit for work and free from deseases which may constitute a risk to others or be ground for exclusion from certain benefits under the NATO Group Insurance Policy and the Pension Scheme.
 Medical examination on appointment and subsequent annual examinations are mandatory.

 On joining the Centre, and subject to passing an insurance type examination on recruitment, staff members become affiliated to the Centre Group Insurance Scheme.

 Transfer of Pension Rights

 Staff joining NATO from government service, national or international organizations may transfer accrued retirement rights.

 Payable tax-free, in Euro at the end of each month comprising the following: